Counting the clicks to predict sales can be tricky.

 BUT I KNOW A SALE OCCURRED AND YOU DIDN’T TRACK IT!

-If you have the order number, amount spent, and other information about a sale that occurred — and it’s not been tracked in our system like you expected — please visit this question and answer: I think a sale is missing from the reports!
-How long before it shows up?
+If you have the order number, amount spent, and other information about a sale that occurred — and it’s not been tracked in our system like you expected — please visit this question and answer: Why don’t I see the sale I expected?

 A WORD ABOUT TERMS